-- 2.4 There are three main elements to our Safeguarding & Child Protection Policy: - Prevention - By ensuring that we practise safe recruitment in checking the suitability of all staff and volunteers who work with children - Through establishing and maintaining a safe and positive environment and the teaching and pastoral support offered to pupils - By raising awareness of child protection issues and equipping children with the skills needed to keep them safe - Protection by following agreed procedures and ensuring all staff are trained and supported to respond appropriately and sensitively to child protection concerns. - Support to pupils who have/may have been abused or neglected (in line with his/her Child Protection Plan, if appropriate). - 2.5 This school recognises it is an agent of referral and not of investigation.
+- By ensuring that we practice safe recruitment in checking the suitability of all staff and volunteers who work with children - Through establishing and maintaining a safe and positive environment and the teaching and pastoral support offered to pupils - By raising awareness of child protection issues and equipping children with the skills needed to keep them safe - Protection by following agreed procedures and ensuring all staff are trained and supported to respond appropriately and sensitively to child protection concerns. - Support to pupils who have/may have been abused or neglected (in line with his/her Child Protection Plan, if appropriate). - 2.5 This school recognises it is an agent of referral and not of investigation.